Corruption in Guinea: Simandou Mine

-In 2008, Rio Tinto Group had their license revoked for the mineral rich Simandou Mine.
+In 2008, Rio Tinto had its license revoked for the mineral rich Simandou mine.
 The license was then awarded to BSGR.
 In 2014 after a four-year-long investigation of the legality of BSGR's mining license, the Guinean government revoked the company's mining rights in Simandou and re-awarded them to Rio Tinto.
 A month later, BSGR sought arbitration over the government's decision, claiming the allegations were baseless.
 In 2019, BSGR reached an agreement with the Guinean government to withdraw the mutual allegations of corruption and to drop the arbitration case.
 BSGR consented to relinquishing its rights to Simandou while Niron Metals head Mick Davis would be allowed to develop it.

 In 2016, Rio Tinto admitted to bribing a government official to influence President Condé to give the mining rights back to Rio Tinto.
 President Condé denied these allegations and stated that he was not aware that Rio Tinto was paying his adviser.
 However, France 24 then published a collection of recordings that proved that the Guinean government knew of the transactions and was actively involved in them.

 Rio Tinto launched an internal investigation into the matter and in November, suspended a senior executive and accepted the resignation of a second.
 In 2017, the Serious Fraud Office, the UK’s anti-fraud regulator, launched an investigation into Rio Tinto’s business in Guinea's mining industry, to examine the conduct of the company's management, employees and associates due to suspicions of widespread corruption.